r00k/handbook/benefits/paid-time-off-se.md

 ### Saved Holiday

-Paid holiday exceeding 20 days can be saved for a maximum of five years.
+Up to 5 days of unused paid holiday can be saved for a maximum of five years.

 The employer and employee must agree on how saved holidays are to be taken.

-The saved days’ holiday must be taken in the order in which they were saved.
+The saved days' holiday must be taken in the order in which they were saved.
 It is not possible to take saved days’ holiday and save new ones in the same year.

 ### Unused Holiday